Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 ![Login mobile](progroup/static/pictures/testing/login_mobile.png)

 #### User Stories Feature Three
--	User Story 3.1: As an admin user my username must be a minimum of 5 characters, and contain lowercase, uppercase letters and numbers, but no special characters
+-	User Story 3.1: As a superuser/regular user I can register on the website by providing an email address, email address(confirmation), username, password, password confirmation
--	User Story 3.2: As an admin user my username and / or password must match my confirm username and / or password
+- User Story 3.2: As a superuser/regular user I will receive an email to verify my account after registering
--	User Story 3.3: As an admin user I can log in to my account by providing my username and password and clicking Login and I will be navigated to the reservation page.
-A username and password must be provided.
-If the username and/or password entered is incorrectly a relevant message will be displayed
+- User Story 3.3: As a superuser/regular user I can log in to my account once I click on the verification link in the email I receive regarding my registration
--	User Story 3.4: As an admin user, when I am logged into the site, and I click Logout I am successfully logged out of the site, and brought to the home/landing page, with the Login option

 ### Feature Four Login
 #### Description Feature Four